ckipp01/chronica/blog/a-bloop-tour-for-metals-users.md

 Many of the things that you would imagine using like, targeting a specific test suite, watching a test suite, passing in arguments, or testing upstream projects all exist.
-However, there are a few differences and things worth pointing out.
+However, there are a few differences and nuances worth pointing out.

 ### [Pointers](#pointers)